kiboschool/course-web-development-fundamentals/src/lessons/foundations/css-selectors-and-properties.md

 When you write CSS, the steps often go:

-1. Try getting the styles right in the DevTools
-2. Pick what elements to style
+1. Pick what elements to style
+1. Edit their styles in the DevTools
-3. Write the style rules
+3. Write the style rules in your CSS file

-Step 2 is “Pick what elements to style”.
-Selectors say **which elements** will get **which styles**.
+Step 1 is “Pick what elements to style”.

+Selectors determine **which elements** will get **which styles**.

 <p class="codepen" data-height="300" data-default-tab="css,result" data-slug-hash="mdxJNxP" data-user="rrcobb" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rrcobb/pen/mdxJNxP">